mevdschee/php-crud-api/README.md

 ### List + Transform

 List all records of a database table and transform them to objects.
-NB: This transform is CPU and memory intensive and can also be executed client-side.

 ```
 GET http://localhost/api.php/categories?transform=1